Uganda Gorilla vs Chimpanzee Trekking

 Gorilla Trekking in Bwindi Impenetrable Forest

 Gorilla trekking in Bwindi Impenetrable National Park is a truly once-in-a-lifetime experience.
 The trek to find a habituated gorilla family can take anywhere from a few hours to a full day, depending on their location.
 Once you find them, you get to spend one magical hour observing them as they go about their daily lives – feeding, playing, and interacting with each other.
 The sheer size and gentle nature of the gorillas are awe-inspiring.
 Gorilla permits are expensive, but the revenue goes towards the conservation of these magnificent creatures.
-Our safari advisors can help you secure permits and plan your trek.
+Our safari operators can help you secure permits and plan your trek.

 Chimpanzee Trekking in Kibale Forest